-Located about 35 miles west of the vibrant-yet-historic city of Winston-Salem and just west of Interstate 77 in Wilkes and Yadkin counties, six wineries make up the Swan Creek Wine Trail.
-All are relatively close to each other, and the entire winery trip can be less than 20 miles in total distance.
+Located about 35 miles west of the vibrant-yet-historic city of Winston-Salem and just west of Interstate 77 in Wilkes and Yadkin counties, four wineries make up the Swan Creek Wine Trail.
+All are relatively close to one another, and the entire winery trip can be less than 20 miles in total distance.

 Swan Creek wineries specialize in varietal wines and blends, but each maintains its own atmosphere and winemaking approach.

 The tasting room at Laurel Gray Vineyards is a converted 1930s milking parlor.
-Raffaldini uses a special drying process called appassimento to produce its bold Italian varietals.
-The Italian theme continues at neighboring Piccione Vineyards where a pavilion overlooks gently rolling hills.
 The porch at Dobbins Creek affords views of Grandfather Mountain to the west and the Winston-Salem skyline to the east.
 In addition to its dry wines, Shadow Springs makes some creative sweet wines, including “shortcake” strawberry wine.
 Windsor Run Cellars is home to not only a vineyard and winery, but also an on-site distillery.

 1 Laurel Gray Vineyards